A Stirling engine is powered by hot air rather than steam. Now 200 years old, its revolutionary technology has become even more relevant today.

 Stirling’s creation is often overlooked, but this was a revolutionary engine.
 It tells a story not only of creativity and innovation, but of a humanitarian effort to improve industrial working lives in the 19th century.
 It is also a story of the longevity of a technical concept and as conventional fuels become scarcer, the ideas of Rev. Robert Stirling 200 years ago are of more relevance today than ever before.

-27 September 2016 marks the 200th anniversary of Robert Stirling’s first patent for his ‘heat economiser’ and engine in Scotland.
+27 September 2016 marked the 200th anniversary of Robert Stirling’s first patent for his ‘heat economiser’ and engine in Scotland.
 Here’s to the little engine with great future potential!

 Owner of this photo allowed using this photo on Wikipedia.
 Mail with written approval has been forwarded to email@example.com and firstname.lastname@example.org.